 Community Development Degrees by Degree Program Level

-Community development is an interdisciplinary field, incorporating politics, economics and cultural diversity.
-Individuals can pursue undergraduate and graduate degrees that prepare them for public, private and nonprofit career positions.
+Community development is an interdisciplinary field that incorporates politics, economics and cultural diversity.
+Individuals can participate in undergraduate and graduate degree programs that prepare them for public, private and nonprofit managerial or academic career positions.
 Bachelor's degree programs provide a foundation of human services principles.
-Master's and Ph.D. programs continue these principles at a more in-depth and advanced level, including extensive research methodologies and fieldwork requirements.
+Master's and Ph.D. programs continue these principles at more in-depth and advanced levels, and they include extensive research methodologies as well as dissertation and fieldwork requirements.

 Bachelor's Degree in Community Development